 Middle school students may check out up to six (6) books or magazines.
 Items may be checked out for two weeks and can be renewed.

 Students do not need to wait until their Library class day to return materials.
-Students may renew materials by bringing them to the Library during their weekly Library class or during lunch recess.
+Students may renew materials by bringing them to the Library during their weekly Library class or lunch recess.

 Students who need more books for research or Accelerated Reader may exceed their limit.
 Students with books overdue may not check out any more books until the item(s) have been returned or paid for.
 Items that are damaged or lost will be assessed a replacement fee.
-Students that have outstanding items at the end of the year will not receive their report cards until the item(s) has been returned or paid for.
+Students with outstanding items at the end of the year will not receive their report cards until the item(s) has been returned or paid for.